johannes-titz/mimosa/README.md

 level-2 variables would be created and how many different levels exist on average.
 Based on this, many variables can be excluded as grouping variables and the remaining ones can be ordered by the likelihood of being the correct grouping variable.
-This heuristic works suprisingly well.
+This heuristic works surprisingly well.
 It has been tested with a dozen of real data files that have a 2-level structure and mimosa was always able to guess the correct grouping variable.
 Even if the heuristic should fail, one can select the